 The words “shall come” signify both intention and necessity and, therefore, the certainty of what will occur.
 This is a word of purpose, certainty, compulsion, or necessity.
 The Greek word gives the idea of occurring at a point of time in the future that is subsequent to another event and closely related to it.
 We can translate the word “to be about to, to be inevitable, with respect to future developments – “must be, has to be.”
 God is speaking of something inevitable in the future.
 God is about to do something.
 God is forming a design for the world.

 Note that the words “whole world” indicate the scope of this tribulation.
 It is a worldwide tribulation.

 to test those who dwell on the earth

 There is a coming time of war, inflation, famine, and plague.
 Jesus will express His righteous indignation.
 Fortunately, the rapture of the institutional church will precede these events.

 Christians will not go through the tribulation.

-Suppose a football coach tells the quarterback that he will take him from the game; that is different from telling him that he is going to keep him from the game.
+Suppose a football coach tells the quarterback that he will take him from the game; that is different from telling him that he will keep him from the game.
 Keeping us from the tribulation is the idea in our passage.
 The church will never enter the tribulation.
-We will be kept from this period of unprecedented apostasy and the greatest period of horror the world has ever known.
+We will be held from this period of unprecedented apostasy and the greatest period of horror the world has ever known.

 The presence of the Holy Spirit will be removed from the earth during the tribulation (2 Th 2:1-12).
 He is the one restraining the world from being worse than it is.
 Once the Father removes Him, then all evil will break loose.
 Ecumenical religion will come to the fore.
 The world will destroy itself through religion in seven years.
 Religion tends to destroy human freedoms.
 Religion is the root of evil in the world today as well.